Howuhh/jb_internship_task/README.md

 phi_angles, psi_angles = phi_psi_angles(pdb_struct)

 # plot!
-ram_plot(phi_angles, psi_angles, density=True, secondary=True)
+ram_plot(phi_angles, psi_angles, pdb_id="6PCY", density=True, secondary=True)
 ```
 ![ramplot](figs/example.png)

 # Limitations

-- In the current state it is possible to add contour on a plot with gaussian kde `contour=True`, but it's not the same as "core/not-core" or “core/allowed“generously allowed” regions.
+- in the current state it is possible to add contour on a plot with gaussian kde `contour=True`, but it's not the same as "core/not-core" or “core/allowed/generously allowed” regions
-- No chain labels.
+- no chain labels.